noahzarro/piomat-v2-backend/README.md

     "wifis":
     [ // list of all wifis to connect
         {
-            "id": 0, // unique identifier
+            "uid": 0, // unique uidentifier
             "ssid": "Mutter von Niki Lauda",
             "password": "********"
         }
     ],
-    "next_person_id": 1, // next id to assign to a person "next_wifi_id": 1 // next id to assign to a wifi
+    "next_person_uid": 1, // next uid to assign to a person "next_wifi_uid": 1 // next uid to assign to a wifi }
-}
 ```
 ## RFID

 The server uses [this library](https://github.com/pimylifeup/MFRC522-python) to read the RFID card.

-It only uses the `read_id_no_block` function
+It only uses the `read_uid_no_block` function

 ## System
 The server is able to do the following tasks: